wso2/open-mcp-auth-proxy/README.md

 #### Connect Using an MCP Client

-You can use the [MCP Inspector](https://github.com/shashimalcse/inspector) to test the connection and try out the complete authorization flow.
+You can use this improved fork of [MCP Inspector](https://github.com/shashimalcse/inspector) to test the connection and try out the complete authorization flow.

 ### Use with Asgardeo